imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

-The RL agent wants to jump off a cliff to its death pretty confidently.
+Similar to before, darker colors indicate higher value (lower loss) and darker colors indicate low value (high loss).
+The red line indicate the death zone.
+The RL agent wants to go towards the dark regions and thus confidently jump off a cliff to its death.
 In my experiment, I still got 0% success rate and 68% death rate over 50 evals.
 Now if this is a humanoid robot, that would be about a 6-figure mistake.
-In contrast, BC doesn't have this fundamental issue simply due to it's problem definition
+In contrast, BC doesn't have this fundamental issue simply due to its problem definition.

 Conclusion
 ================

 Everybody wants to love RL.
 I want to love RL!
-However, I can't ignore the simple elegance and performance of modern BC.
+However, I can't ignore the simple elegance and performance of modern BC in robotics.
 In summary, these, in my opinion, are the pros and cons of BC vs. RL:
 * ✅ Much simpler.
 * ✅ The policy objective is convex and fixed.
 * ✅ Can be optimized efficiently.